Mikael Backlund Game Preview: Flames vs. Sabres

 Mikael Backlund Game Preview: Flames vs. Sabres - October 19

-The Calgary Flames, Mikael Backlund included, will meet the Buffalo Sabres on Thursday, October 19, 2023 at 7:00 PM ET.
+Mikael Backlund and the Calgary Flames will play the Buffalo Sabres at 7:00 PM ET on Thursday, at KeyBank Center.
 Prop bets for Backlund in that upcoming Flames-Sabres matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.